-The other day I was giving a speech to the Houston Stroke Warriors and had a question from the audience about slurred speech.
+The other day I was giving a speech to the Houston Stroke Warriors and had a question from the audience about Therapy for Dysarthria and Slurred Speech.
 Many do not know that dysarthria is the term for slurred speech and it often happens following a traumatic brain injury, stroke, aphasia, or neurological disease.
 Now how would the layperson know what a dysarthria is?

 I must emphasize here the role of an excellent speech model who can provide a different speed and way of speaking that could be easily imitated.
 Often when I see a person with dysarthria for a speech evaluation, I show them a way of speaking towards the conclusion of the visit and ask them to “say it like I do.”
 As if by a “magic” the person who had just been so difficult to understand, can now say a phrase or sentence quite clearly.

 I can not tell you how often I have seen patients with dysarthria, who never knew of a way to improve the clarity of their speaking and realized that it could be dealt with successfully with an excellent speech model who was familiar with the Teaching of Talking Approach.
 Contact me if you would like to find out more about The Teaching of Talking Approach to Therapy for Dysarthria and Slurred Speech.
 A basic understanding of the Teaching of Teaching Method should be learned first.
 This is a method that teaches you how to ask questions that will immediately trigger one, two, three words or more in phrases or sentences as long as the person with the speaking difficulty is stimulable or able to imitate vowels, single syllables or whole words.
 The speed and manner of the questions asked will also have a profound influence on the speed of the answer given by the person with the speaking difficulty.